Kharay33455/readerfront/README.md

 ## To run this app

-1. fork code, create your own env file in root dir
+1. fork code, create your own env file in root dir assuming your back end server runs at 192.168.0.3.
+Edit accordingly

    ```
       EXPO_PUBLIC_ENV=DEV